 West Hampstead Primary School is an inclusive school and is widely recognised as such, both in the local community and by OFSTED during our 2022 inspection.
 We believe in the importance of inclusion and equality for all children and adults and as such ensure that these beliefs are embedded in our practices.

 At West Hampstead Primary we have high expectations of all our children.
 Our school motto, Together we achieve, encapsulates our ethos of inclusion.
 We are very proud of our success in supporting both children with special educational needs and children who show a particular gift or talent in an area of learning.
 Children with special educational needs are catered for within their own class with additional support as needed.
-If appropriate, children may be withdrawn for short periods to work with a specialist adult, individually or in a small group to ensure they make the best possible progress during their time at West Hampstead Primary.
+If appropriate, children may be sent to work with a specialist adult for short periods, individually or in a small group to ensure they make the best possible progress during their time at West Hampstead Primary.

-For enquiries regarding SEN, please contact our SENDco Karen Filiz on 0207 435 8646 or email
+For enquiries regarding SEN, please contact our SENDco Karen Filiz on 0207 435 8646 or email: firstname.lastname@example.org

 At West Hampstead Primary we are committed to valuing diversity, tackling discrimination, promoting equality and fostering good relationships between people.
 We aim to provide an education which is sensitive to individual needs and accessible to all children regardless of special educational need, sexual orientation, sex, race, religion and belief or disability.
 The school seeks to enhance and enrich our all-inclusive culture and curriculum with programmes, events and resources which support, advance and celebrate diversity and difference.